Tintin in the Congo: Synopsis

-Belgian reporter Tintin and his dog Snowy travel to the Belgian Congo, where a cheering crowd of native Congolese greet them.
+Belgian reporter Tintin and his dog Snowy travel to the Belgian Congo (present day: Democratic Republic of the Congo), where a cheering crowd of native Congolese greet them.
 Tintin hires a native boy, Coco, to assist him in his travels, and soon thereafter Tintin rescues Snowy from a crocodile.
 A criminal stowaway tries to kill Tintin, but monkeys throw coconuts at the stowaway that knock him unconscious.
 A monkey kidnaps Snowy, but Tintin saves him by disguising himself as another monkey.
 That night, the stowaway escapes.

 The next morning, Tintin, Snowy, and Coco crash their car into a train, which the reporter fixes and tows to the village of the Babaorum tribe.
 He meets the king, who invites him to a hunt the next day.
 A lion knocks Tintin unconscious, but Snowy rescues him by biting off its tail.
 Tintin gains the admiration of the natives, making the Babaorum witch-doctor Muganga jealous.
 With the help of the criminal stowaway, Muganga accuses Tintin of destroying the tribe's sacred idol.
 The enraged villagers imprison Tintin, but then turn against Muganga when Tintin shows them footage of the witch-doctor and the stowaway conspiring to destroy the idol.
 Tintin becomes a hero in the village: when he cures a man using quinine, he is hailed as a Boula Matari ("Breaker of rocks") and a local woman bows down to him, saying, "White man very great!
 Has good spirits ...
 White mister is big juju man!"
 Angered, Muganga starts a war between the Babaorum and their enemies, the M'Hatuvu, whose king leads an attack on the Babaorum village.
 Tintin outwits them, and the M'Hatuvu cease hostilities and come to idolise Tintin.
 Muganga and the stowaway plot to kill Tintin and make it look like a leopard attack, but Tintin survives and saves Muganga from a boa constrictor; Muganga pleads mercy and ends his hostilities.

 The stowaway again attempts to kill Tintin, binding him and hanging him from a tree branch over a river to be eaten by crocodiles, but he is rescued by a passing Catholic missionary, who invites Tintin to go on an elephant hunt.
 Then, disguised as a missionary, the stowaway captures Tintin again, leaving him tied up in a boat set to go over a waterfall, but the Catholic priest once again saves him.
 Tintin confronts the stowaway and they fight over a cliff, where the latter is eaten by crocodiles.
 After reading a letter from the stowaway's pocket, Tintin finds that someone called "A.C." has ordered his elimination.
 Tintin captures a criminal who tried to rendezvous with the stowaway and learns that "A.C." is none other than the American gangster Al Capone, who is trying to gain control of African diamond production.
 Tintin and the colonial police arrest the rest of the diamond smuggling gang and after having a few more adventures with different animals, Tintin and Snowy return to Belgium.